Prevent Food Waste at Home

 Take the Eat Smart, Waste Less Challenge

 The Eat Smart, Waste Less Challenge is an opportunity for families in the tri-county area to reduce the amount of food waste at home.
-Information, tools, resources and support for families to take the Challenge are provided by Washington County and the cities of Banks, Beaverton, Cornelius, Durham, Forest Grove, Hillsboro, King City, North Plains, Sherwood, Tigard, Tualatin and Gresham.
-Challengers start by taking a pledge to practice SMART STORAGE by keeping their fruits and vegetables fresh.
-More smart strategies, tools and support are also available.
+Information, tools, resources and support are provided by Washington and Clackamas counties and the cities of Banks, Beaverton, Cornelius, Durham, Forest Grove, Hillsboro, King City, North Plains, Sherwood, Tigard, Tualatin and Gresham.

-To take the Challenge, click on where you live below.
+To learn about the Challenge and what your jurisdiction is doing, click on the button for where you live below.

 Including the cities of Banks, Cornelius, Durham, Forest Grove, Hillsboro, King City, North Plains, Sherwood, Tigard and Tualatin, and other unincorporated communities